 \subsubsection{Manager-Analyst Agent Group}

-Analogous to human investment teamwork, \textsc{FinCon}~establishes a unique hierarchy to organize the multi-agent system, synthesizing their efforts to achieve superior decision returns.
-The primary objective is to improve information presentation and comprehension while reducing unnecessary communication costs.
-The detailed working mechanism of each agent is explained and illustrated in Figure~\ref{fig:FinCon_structure}:
+Analogous to human investment firm, \textsc{FinCon} establishes a unique hierarchical structure to organize its multi-agent system, synthesizing their efforts to achieve superior decision-making outcomes.
+The primary goal is to enhance information presentation and comprehension while minimizing unnecessary communication costs.
+The working mechanism of each agent is illustrated in Figure~\ref{fig:FinCon_structure}.

 \textbf{\textit{Analyst Agents}}.
-In \textsc{FinCon}, analyst agents distill concise investment insights from large volumes of multi-source market information for one specific trading target.
-To ensure high reasoning quality by reducing task load and enhancing analysis focus, each agent processes a single information source in a uni-modal manner, delivering pre-specified outputs based on prompts.
-This setup mirrors an effective human team structure, where each analyst specializes in a specific function and synchronously filters market noise to extract essential insights.
-These agents support the manager agent in making informed decisions by consolidating denoised investment information from multiple perspectives.
-We design seven distinct types of analyst agents using LLMs, each producing diverse investment insights, as shown in the upper part of Figure~\ref{fig:FinCon_structure}.
-Differentiated by input modalities, three textual data processing agents distill insights and sentiments from daily news and financial reports.
-An audio agent extracts investment tendencies from earnings call recordings using the Whisper API.
-Additionally, a data analysis agent and a stock selection agent compute key financial metrics, such as momentum and CVaR, based on tabular time series data.
-The stock selection agent also manages portfolio selection following the classic risk diversification method in quantitative finance \cite{markowitz1952portfolio}, as detailed in Appendix.~\ref{explain_portfolio_selection}.
+In \textsc{FinCon}, analyst agents distill concise investment insights from large volumes of multi-source market data, each focused on a specific trading target.
+To ensure high-quality reasoning by reducing task load and sharpening focus, each agent processes information from a single source in a uni-modal fashion, providing pre-specified outputs based on prompts.
+This setup mimics an efficient human team, where each analyst specializes in a specific function, filtering out market noise and extracting key insights.
+These agents assist the manager agent by consolidating denoised investment information from multiple perspectives.
+We implement seven distinct types of analyst agents using LLMs, each producing unique investment insights, as shown in the upper section of Figure~\ref{fig:FinCon_structure}.
+Based on input modalities, three textual data processing agents extract insights and sentiments from daily news and financial reports.
+An audio agent uses the Whisper API to interpret investment signals from earnings call recordings.
+Additionally, a data analysis agent and a stock selection agent compute critical financial metrics, such as momentum and CVaR, using tabular time series data.
+The stock selection agent also oversees portfolio selection by applying the classic risk diversification method in quantitative finance \cite{markowitz1952portfolio}.